quayzar/git-optimized-wordpress/README.md

 If you *do* have Composer installed, run `php composer.phar self-update`.

  1. Create a blank `.htaccess` file and set permissions: `touch .htaccess && chmod 0644 .htaccess`
  2. Open `composer.json`, add any plugin or theme dependencies at the bottom of the `"require"` section, and save.
-There is both a plugin ([Akismet](https://wordpress.org/plugins/akismet/)) and a theme ([Twenty Sixteen](https://wordpress.org/themes/twentysixteen/)) already in `composer.json` for reference.
+There is both a plugin ([Akismet](https://wordpress.org/plugins/akismet/)) and a theme ([Twenty Sixteen](https://wordpress.org/themes/twentysixteen/)) already in this section for reference.
  3. Run Composer to install WordPress and all dependencies: `php composer.phar install`
  4. Load the project URL in a browser window.
 Complete the WordPress installation form and submit.
  5. Log into the WordPress backend.
- 6. Click `Settings > Permalinks`, then update the Permalink structures and save.
+ 6. Select `Settings > Permalinks`, then update the Permalink structures and save.
 If you don't receive the "Permalinks structure updated" success message, adjust write permissions on `.htaccess` and try again.
  7. Run `git status` to see all modified or untracked files.
   * Add the Composer-generated lock file: `git add composer.lock`
-  * If you edited theme or plugin dependencies: `git add composer.json`
+  * If you edited theme or plugin dependencies, add them: `git add composer.json`
-  * If you have any theme dependencies (such as a parent theme), add them to `.gitignore`.
+  * If you have any theme dependencies (such as a parent theme) that shouldn't be in the repository, add them to `.gitignore`.
   * Once all modified or untracked files have been either added or ignored, commit your changes: `git commit -m 'update .gitignore and composer.json, add composer.lock'`

-You now have a working Git-optimzied installation of WordPress.
-Proceed to in-WordPress configuration: Activate plugins, import data, etc.
+You now have a working Git-optimized installation of WordPress.
+Proceed with in-WordPress configuration (activate plugins, import data, customize theme, etc).

 Deployment
 ----------

- 1. Review `composer.json` to confirm it reflects all current dependencies.
+Before deployment, review `composer.json` to confirm it reflects the current dependency set.
 Do not run `php composer.phar update` unless you are prepared to perform compatibility testing prior to deployment.
 If you modify `composer.json`, commit those changes to your repository on GitHub:
 ```
 git add composer.json
 git commit -m 'update composer.json to reflect current dependencies'
 git push
 ```

- 2\.
-SSH to the target host and navigate to the web root.
+ 1. SSH to the target host and navigate to the web root.
- 3. Clone your repository.
+ 2. Clone your repository.
- 4. Follow the instructions listed under **Creating a localized config file** above.
+ 3. Follow the instructions listed under **Creating a localized config file** above.
- 5. Install Composer (if not already installed).
+ 4. Install Composer (if not already installed).
- 6. Create a blank `.htaccess` file and set permissions: `touch .htaccess && chmod 0644 .htaccess`
+ 5. Create a blank `.htaccess` file and set permissions: `touch .htaccess && chmod 0644 .htaccess`
- 7. Run Composer to install WordPress and all dependencies: `php composer.phar install`
+ 6. Run Composer to install WordPress and all dependencies: `php composer.phar install`
- 8. Load the project URL in a browser window.
+ 7. Load the project URL in a browser window.
 Complete the WordPress installation form and submit.
- 9. Log into the WordPress backend.
+ 8. Log into the WordPress backend.
- 10. Click `Settings > Permalinks`, then update the Permalink structures and save.
+ 9. Click `Settings > Permalinks`, then update the Permalink structures and save.
 If you don't receive the "Permalinks structure updated" success message, adjust write permissions on `.htaccess` and try again.
+ 10. Perform in-WordPress configuration.

 Maintenance
 -----------

-WordPress will handle updates.
-Can also update via Composer.
+**Repository code**
+For changes to code the project repository, use `git pull`.

+**Updating dependencies via WordPress**
+It's much simpler to manage updates to WordPress and theme or plugin dependencies through WordPress itself (after a local compatibility review).

+**Updating dependencies via Composer**
+ 1. Run `php composer.phar update` locally and perform compatibility testing.
+If there are compatibility issues, update `composer.json` with the preferred version number.
+ 2. Add the updated `composer.json` and `composer.lock` files to the repository and commit.
+ 3. On the remote host, run `git pull` to update `composer.lock`.
+ 4. Run `php composer.phar self-update`.
+ 5. Run `php composer.phar install`.
+This will install all dependencies locked to the specific versions tested locally.
+Do not run `php composer.phar update` unless there are no compatibility issues.